-- (1) When managing and applying the PIF, the Council must consider the following principles- - (a) the PIF is a long-term fund for the benefit of social, economic, environmental, and cultural well-being of current and future communities of the New Plymouth District: - (b) the PIF must be managed and applied with the intent of maintaining or increasing the real value of its capital, unless circumstances warrant otherwise: - (2) Circumstances that warrant intentionally reducing the real value of the capital of the PIF are where the Council considers, on reasonable grounds, that- - (a) the PIF can be applied in a way that will achieve a benefit that is better, for the well-being of current and future communities of the New Plymouth District, than maintaining the real value of the capital of the PIF; and - (b) reducing the real value of the capital of the PIF is the best available means for achieving that benefit.
+- (1) The Council must manage and apply the PIF in accordance with the following principles: - (a) the PIF is a long-term fund which should be managed and applied for the social, economic, environmental, and cultural well-being of current and future communities of the New Plymouth District: - (b) the PIF should be managed and applied with the intent of maintaining or increasing the real value of its capital, unless the Council considers, on reasonable grounds, that- - (i) the PIF can be applied in a way that will achieve a benefit that is better, for the well-being of current and future communities of the New Plymouth District, than maintaining the real value of the capital of the PIF; and - (ii) reducing the real value of the capital of the PIF is the best available means of achieving that benefit. - (2) If the applicable principles in subsections (1)(a) and (1)(b) are in conflict in any particular case, and this conflict is not resolved by the application of subsection (1)(b), the Council must resolve the conflict in accordance with the principles set out in section 14 of the Local Government Act 2002.